-Many studies have shown that dance and moving your body to music boosts your physical and mental well-being, and with dance being a social activity it provides an essential connection to other people, something which can be hard to achieve in today’s busy world.
+Many studies have shown that dance and moving your body to music boosts your physical and mental well-being, and with dance being a social activity it provides an essential connection to other people.

 Get your heart pumping

-Regular dancing is great for maintaining strong bones, improving posture and muscle strength, and can improve the heart health of older people.
+Regular dancing is great for maintaining strong bones, improving posture and muscle strength, and can improve heart health.

 Improve your balance and strength

 Dance is a great form of physical fitness for the young and old because it incorporates movements on all planes of motion and from all directions – keeping all muscles active and conditioned.